 Xbox Series S vs Series X: Games

 Here’s where things get less complicated.
-Right now, as it stands, Microsoft is on record as stating that there will be no separation between the Series S and Series X’s player base.
-What this ostensibly means is that all Xbox games will across both consoles – there will be no exclusive game for either console.
+Right now, as it stands, Microsoft is on record as stating that there will be no separation between the Series S and Series X’s libraries.
+What this ostensibly means is that all Xbox games will across both consoles – there will be no exclusive game for either console, outside of the instance where the S literally can't run it.
 At least for now.
 Better yet, Microsoft is going one better in ensuring that the Xbox eco-system stays connected, making every Xbox One game also playable on the Series line of consoles via forwards compatibility.

 Much has been said following Halo Infinite’s delay into 2021 about there being no Xbox Series X/S games to play at launch, when the truth is that if you have a Game Pass subscription you have hundreds of titles available to you immediately.
 Until then, the following is a list of confirmed Xbox Series X/S exclusives coming soon: